mGarbowski/bd2-hotel-app/docs/database-structure.md

 A function designed to be called when checking for booking conflicts.
 Returns a set of bookings that overlap with the specified date range for the given apartment.

+Certainly!
+Here is a description of the general purpose of each view in the provided SQL script for a hotel network
+database:

+1. **View: `payments_summary`**:
+    - Combines information from bookings, apartments, extra services, and payments.
+    - Summarizes all financial transactions related to a booking, including reservation fees, extra service charges, and payments.
+    - Uses a generated UUID to ensure a unique identifier for each entry, required by JPA.

+2. **View: `apartment_statistics`**:
+    - Provides statistical information about each apartment.
+This view includes data on the number of customers, bookings, complaints, total earnings, and average earnings for each apartment.
+It aggregates data from bookings, customers, complaints, and the `payments_summary` view to offer a comprehensive overview of each apartment's performance and customer interaction.

+3. **View: `hotel_statistics`**:
+    - Aggregates data on the hotel's name, contact details, average rating, address, number of customers, total bookings, and complaints.
+    - Calculates total earnings from the `payments_summary` view.
+    - Provides a comprehensive statistical overview of each hotel's performance, financial results, and customer interaction.

+These views are designed to facilitate easy access to aggregated and detailed statistical data for apartments and hotels, assisting in performance monitoring and financial analysis.